 I'm a graduate of DePaul University, and I've been a performer, teacher and clinician for nearly thirty years.
 My jazz credits include work with Clark Terry, James Moody, Dizzy Gillespie, Max Roach, Kenny Burrell, Frank Wess, Bunky Green, Woody Herman Band, Joe Daley and many others.

 I have worked extensively in the Chicago theater, both in the pit and onstage as a musician and actor.
-Credits include the long running Always...Patsy Cline, Wicked, Showboat, Sunset Boulevard, Singin' In The Rain, Scrooge, Peter Pan, Sweet Charity, Joseph and the Amazing Technicolor Dreamcoat, West Side Story, Camelot and the world premieres of The Visit and Bounce at Goodman Theatre.
+Credits include the long running Always...Patsy Cline, Wicked, The Lion King, Billy Elliott, Showboat, Sunset Boulevard, Singin' In The Rain, Scrooge, Peter Pan, Sweet Charity, Joseph and the Amazing Technicolor Dreamcoat, West Side Story, Camelot, White Christmas and the world premieres of The Visit, Turn of the Century and Bounce at Goodman Theatre.

 My teachers were Chicago Symphony Orchestra bassists Mark Kraemer and Warren Benfield and the legendary cellist Karl Fruh at Roosevelt University.
 I studied piano with Goldie Goloub, jazz theory with Alan Swain and arranging with Cliff Colnot.